 Laura Graves and Verdades.
 Photo Credit: ©SusanJStickle.

-For more information and results, visit www.globaldressagefestival.com.
+For more information and to see a full list of results, please visit www.globaldressagefestival.com.